Morning-Compass/electro-vision-nextjs/README.md

 - cargo tauri dev (run the project)
 - docker compose up -d (run the docker-compose.yml)
+- docker compose watch (run the docker when you need the auto-update)
 - docker ps -a (list of all containers)
 - docker start **_id_of_container_** (run a container of certain **_id_**)
 - docker stop **_id_of_container_** (stop a container of certain **_id_**)